Friday, October 25, 2024

 1 John 4:16-18

 John is saying that love will be perfected in us, and it leaves no remaining place for fear.
-In other words, God's end game is that we are completely swallowed up in love.
-This love will then govern our behaviour.
 Love is sufficient.
-Our new, true, nature is designed to be indwelled by love, at one with love.
-Man may think in terms of a little fear to keep us in line, but this is unnecessary and undesirable.
+Our new, true, nature is indwelled by love, and at one with love.
+Man may think in terms of a little fear keeping us in line, but this is unnecessary and undesirable.
 We don't need the fear of damnation to keep us in line, not once we are saved.
 The closer we get to God, the less fear we have.
-When we fully share His nature, there will be no danger of us showing Him treachery by walking out.
-And He hasn't even mentioned the possibility of throwing us out.
-His nature is not treacherous, and so His nature in us is not treacherous either.

 Human seed is sperm.
 It is perishable.
-It requires moisture and body temperature to remain alive.
-(It can be cryogenically frozen also, we won't go into that).
 If it dies, it cannot initiate reproduction and there will be no subsequent natural birth.
 But you are born again from imperishable seed, and into eternal life.
 It's extremely hard to argue that, based on scripture, the new birth is temporary or reversible.
 If you're born again, that's it.
 It is true there may be a gestation period; the seed needs to be sustained until the birth actually happens.
 There will be a certain time between planting and birth, during which the decision to go through with birth needs to be upheld.

 By all normal word meaning and analogy, I'd say the new birth once it occurs is permanent and irreversible.
 The life it brings forth is eternal.